osm2pgsql-dev/osm2pgsql/docs/multi.md

 ## Example ##
 An example based on the above is in [multi.lua](../multi.lua) and [multi.style.json](../multi.style.json).
-It creates two tables, one for bus stops and one for buildings.
+It creates three tables, one for bus stops, one for buildings, and one for highways.
 Some Lua processing is done to unify tagging values.

 ## Importing ##